GoogleCloudPlatform/google-cloud-dotnet-debugger/README.md

 interface used to debug the _Debugee_.
 * **Debugging Agent** - The _Debugging Agent_ will run alongside the _.NET Core Debugger_.
 It is responsible for
 starting the _.NET Core Debugger_ as well as maintaining communication with the _Stackdriver Debugger_.

+## Docker Images

+Prebuilt [Ubuntu 16.04 (x64) Docker images](https://gcr.io/dotnet-debugger/aspnetcore) are available for use.
+For detailed instructions see the [Stackdriver Debugger documentation for .NET Core](https://cloud.google.com/debugger/docs/setup/dotnet).

+## Compatibility

+This debugger has been tested with the following .NET Core versions:
+* .NET Core 1.0.x
+* .NET Core 1.1.x
+* .NET Core 2.0.x

+This debugger has been tested on the following runtimes:
+* win-x64
+* debian.8-x64
+* ubuntu.16.04-x64

 ## Building